 Other 4-Year Public Colleges

 The list of schools below have been selected by researching which schools offer similar programs to Salem State College.

 - University of Massachusetts - Boston in Boston, MA (16 miles away)

 - University of Massachusetts - Lowell in Lowell, MA (24 miles away)

 - Framingham State College in Framingham, MA (31 miles away)

 - Bridgewater State University in Bridgewater, MA (36 miles away)

-- University of New Hampshire in Durham, NH (42 miles away)
+- University of New Hampshire at Manchester in Manchester, NH (45 miles away)